MarcusSouzaLocus/rollups-examples/airquality/README.md

 The DApp generates a [linear regression](https://en.wikipedia.org/wiki/Logistic_regression) model using [scikit-learn](https://scikit-learn.org/), [NumPy](https://numpy.org/) and [pandas](https://pandas.pydata.org/), and then uses [m2cgen (Model to Code Generator)](https://github.com/BayesWitnesses/m2cgen) to transpile that model into native Python code with no dependencies.
 This approach is inspired by [Davis David's Machine Learning tutorial](https://www.freecodecamp.org/news/transform-machine-learning-models-into-native-code-with-zero-dependencies/), and is useful for a Cartesi DApp because it removes the need of porting all those Machine Learning libraries to the Cartesi Machine's RISC-V architecture, making the development process easier and the final back-end code simpler to execute.

 The practical goal of this application is to predict a classification based on the [Air Quality Dataset](https://www.kaggle.com/datasets/fedesoriano/air-quality-data-set/), which contains the responses of a gas multisensor device deployed on the field in an Italian city.
-Hourly responses averages are recorded along with gas concentrations references from a certified analyzer.
+Hourly response averages are recorded along with gas concentration references from a certified analyzer.

 The model currently takes into account several variables for predicting the AQI(Air quality index):